William Lamb, 2nd Viscount Melbourne: Early political career: 1806–1830

-Before election to Parliament: 1806–1816

-In January 1806 Lamb was elected to the British House of Commons for the Whigs as the member of Parliament (MP) for Leominster.
+In January 1806 Lamb was elected to the British House of Commons for the Whigs as the member of parliament (MP) for Leominster.
 For the election in 1806 he moved to the seat of Haddington Burghs, and for the 1807 election he successfully stood for Portarlington (a seat he held until 1812).

 Lamb first came to general notice for reasons he would rather have avoided: his wife had a public affair with the poet Lord Byron – she coined the famous characterisation of Byron as "mad, bad and dangerous to know".
 The resulting scandal was the talk of Britain in 1812.

 Lady Caroline published a Gothic novel, Glenarvon, in 1816; this portrayed both the marriage and her affair with Byron in a lurid fashion, which caused William even greater embarrassment, while the spiteful caricatures of leading society figures made them several influential enemies.
 Eventually the two were reconciled, and, though they separated in 1825, her death in 1828 affected him considerably.